 The anger that flows from me is justified because this guy deserves to get verbally assaulted and that is a “bad beat” in any poker player’s book.
 What is surprising to me is my choice of ammunition.

 Herpes?
 It’s not only mean, but it’s so… specific.
 Read more

-This is a really shitty time to be a recent college graduate.
+This is a really bad time to be a recent college graduate.
 Included in my current slew of unfinished books are The Secret and Think and Grow Rich, both of which stress the importance of positive thinking.
 But with the economy the way it is, it is all too easy to become a pessimist.
 As I see the stocks plunge and jobs being dropped, I can’t help but grow anxious for one particular job to become vacant – Bush’s.
 I’m sure he’s quite ready to retire as well.
-Perhaps he should take a hint from bin Laden and hide in a cave to escape the jobless masses, who are rightfully pointing the finger at him.
+Perhaps he should take a hint from Bin Laden and hide in a cave to escape the jobless masses, who are rightfully pointing the finger at him.